 While we began the pitching guide project as a response to the pandemic, we found the media relations lessons that came out of it aren’t only applicable in times of crisis.
 Much of what “changed” about media relations during this time was simply getting back to its fundamental goal: thoughtfully building and nurturing relationships with journalists.
 And we fully expect these changes (or should we call them reminders?) to hold true in the long run.

-To mark the end of our pitching guide project, we’re sharing the five media relations lessons we found most valuable in the first half of 2020 – and how you can prepare for future crises.
+To mark the end of our pitching guide project, we’re sharing insight on how you can prepare for future crises – and the five media relations lessons we found most valuable in the first half of 2020.

 1. People Come Before Coverage